jpabadir/pace-c/documentation/tech-directives/setup.md

-# A document helping the team setup their local environment
+# Steps to setting up your local environment

 ## Setup steps
 ### General